Service to Others

 Curriculum in Service

-Additionally, our Month of Volunteerism (MOV) is a signature event that highlights Georgetown's service ethic of men and women for others.
+Month of Volunteerism: This monthlong event highlights Georgetown’s service ethic of women and men for others.
 Each November, Georgetown McDonough students compete to see which cohort can volunteer the most hours at nearly 100 different events.
 The winning cohort donates $1,000 to the charity of their choice.
 Since its creation in 2011, students have volunteered nearly 3,000 hours and served more than 60 organizations.

 At graduation, we honor those who have demonstrated a commitment of service to others through the Community Fellows Program.
-Those students who have devoted at least 100 hours of community service during their MBA studies are designated as Community Fellows and are honored with an end-of-the-year celebration, as well as recognition at Commencement.
+Those students who have devoted at least 100 hours of community service during their MBA studies are designated as Community Fellows and are honored at an end-of-the-year celebration, as well as recognition at Commencement.
+In 2017, a total of 199 graduating MBA students submitted community service hours — a 14% increase over the previous year — for a total of 6,214 hours logged by the MBA classes.
+Nineteen students were recognized as Community Fellows.